Careers & Internships

 Current Openings

-One of the three pillars in our mission is to conserve our land’s diverse habitats.
-Schlitz Audubon is looking for a Land Manger to take a lead role in conservation and land management activities.
+One of the pillars in our mission is to conserve our land’s diverse habitats, including prairies, wetlands, forests, and Lake Michigan shoreline.
+Schlitz Audubon is looking for a full-time LTE Summer Land Steward to take a role in conservation and land management activities.
 The primary purpose of the position is to restore and conserve the land using established best management practices.
-The Land Manager will train and lead volunteers, interns, and seasonal staff in invasive species removal, restoration plantings, prescribed burning and other essential land management projects.
-Assessing hazard trees, and then felling and processing them is another key responsibility for this position.
-In addition to leading these activities, the land manager will educate passing school groups, preschool classes, and general trail users on ecological land management
+The Summer Land Steward will help train and supervise volunteers and interns in invasive species removal, restoration plantings, and other essential land management projects.
+They will provide support to the Center’s land management team and help implement Schlitz Audubon’s Conservation Plan, while gaining professional skills related to the management and restoration of the Center’s lands.
+This position reports to the Director of Conservation.

 This organization participates in E-Verify.
 Learn more: E-Verify Participation | Right to Work.